mklalit/Healthineer/README.md

-1 Open the project in CMD , do NPM install.
+1 Clone the projec , do NPM install.

 #
 2 To run the Server Please enter npm run server command